How to Enable Cloudflare CDN

 - Lower CPU usage - With Cloudflare CDN, fewer requests will hit our servers, reducing CPU usage attributed to your account.

-- Always available - Cloudflare has an offline browsing mode where visitors should still access your site if our server is unavailable.
+- Always available - Cloudflare has an offline browsing mode where visitors can still access your site if our server is unavailable.

 Cons